Brad Ziegler: Oakland Athletics

-Ziegler received his first call-up to the MLB on May 30, 2008, when the Athletics purchased his contract from the Triple-A Sacramento River Cats.
-In 19 relief appearances with the River Cats before his promotion, Ziegler was 2-0 with a 0.37 earned run average (ERA).
+Ziegler received his first call-up to MLB on May 30, 2008, when the Athletics purchased his contract from the Triple-A Sacramento River Cats.
+In 19 relief appearances with the River Cats before his promotion, Ziegler was 2–0 with a 0.37 earned run average (ERA).
 He had allowed just one earned run on 15 hits in 24.1 innings, while striking out 20.
 He earned his first MLB win on June 8 against the Los Angeles Angels of Anaheim.

 On July 22, Ziegler set an American League record for consecutive scoreless innings to start an MLB career (23) after pitching two innings against the Tampa Bay Rays.
 The previous American League mark was 22 innings, set by Dave Ferriss of the Boston Red Sox in 1945.
 After pitching two further scoreless innings against the Texas Rangers, Ziegler then broke the Major League record of 25 innings on July 27, which had been held by George McQuillan of the Philadelphia Phillies since 1907.

-Ziegler picked up his first MLB career save in the MLB and became the Athletics new closer on August 8 against the Detroit Tigers.
+Ziegler picked up his first MLB career save and became the Athletics new closer on August 8 against the Detroit Tigers.
 In earning his second on August 12 against the Tampa Bay Rays, he established a new Oakland record for consecutive scoreless innings at any point in a career with 38, passing starting pitcher Mike Torrez, who reached 37 in 1976.

 Ziegler's streak came to an end at 39 innings when the Tampa Bay Rays scored a run against him in the ninth inning on August 14.
 Akinori Iwamura scored on a double by B.J.
 Upton, which was also the first extra base hit Ziegler had allowed in the Majors.
 He had tied Al Benton after a scoreless eighth inning, finishing at 39.
 Benton did it in 1949 with the Cleveland Indians, though he allowed runs during that stretch as a starter.
 Ziegler also tied Christy Mathewson for second place for scoreless innings by a rookie.
 Mathewson's streak came in 1901 as a member of the New York Giants.
 Grover Cleveland Alexander holds the record for a rookie, throwing 41 consecutive scoreless innings in 1911 with the Philadelphia Phillies.